storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 ### `CONF`

-This events is when CONTEXT change has been detected.
+This event is when CONTEXT change has been detected.
 It is triggered by ejecting and inserting a CONTEXT CD.
 Some hardware changes, like attach network interface or resize of a disk can also trigger `CONF` event.